uio-bmi/immuneML/docs/source/installation.rst

 3. Using immuneML from the immunoHub server (for local users),

-4. Using immuneML from Galaxy (no programming experience required, the functionality is available through web interface, see :ref:`immuneML & Galaxy`).
+4. Using immuneML from Galaxy (no programming experience required, the functionality is available through a web interface, see :ref:`immuneML & Galaxy`).

 In this section, it will be described how to set up the first two options.
-Once this is set up, you can look into :ref:`Quickstart` or look into which analyses you can run with immuneML (see :ref:`Tutorials`).
+Once immuneML has been set up, you can look into :ref:`Quickstart` or look into which analyses you can run with immuneML (see :ref:`Tutorials`).

 Install immuneML with a package manager
 ---------------------------------------

-Steps to install immuneML with Anaconda (version 4.8.3):
+Steps to install immuneML with Anaconda (tested with version 4.8.3):

 1. Create a directory for immuneML and navigate to the directory: